javajuice1337/RustPlusBot/plugin examples/messagerouting.md

 # **RustPlusBot** plugin example: messagerouting

 This plugin example demonstrates how to route team chat messages to custom Discord channels.
-You can specify wildcard matches for the messages and have them posted in their own Discord channels.
+You can specify wildcard matches for the messages and have them posted to their own Discord channels.

 To obtain the channel ID for a specific Discord channel, please follow this guide: https://turbofuture.com/internet/Discord-Channel-ID